KonnorRogers/vertical-slider/creation.md

 ## Vertical Sliders

-Horizontal sliders have been around in the form of `<input type="range">` [since IE 10](https://caniuse.com/input-range), but vertical sliders remain challenging.
+Vertical sliders have been around in the form of `<input type="range">` [since IE 10](https://caniuse.com/input-range), but vertical sliders remain challenging.
 This post describes a cross-browser technique for styling vertical sliders.
 It then dives into building it out as a fully customizable web component.

 ## Browser Support